Thinking of joining the insurance industry? Great idea! We think it’s a rewarding career path to pursue.

 Freedom to Choose

-Recently, we’ve expanded into the under-65 health industry.
+A few years ago, we expanded into the under-65 health industry.
 We have dozens of top-quality carriers to choose from and we’re always adding more.
 With a dedicated staff, we can help you answer any questions you may have.

 If you want to become an independent agent, you can choose the carriers whose products you want to sell.
 This is a great way to diversify your portfolio since insurance plans are not “one size fits all.”
 Your clients will appreciate the multitude of plan options you can offer them.
-Plus, independent agents can partner with top field marketing organizations, like Ritter Insurance Marketing, to help them thrive in the field.
+Plus, independent agents can partner with top field marketing organizations (FMOS), like Ritter Insurance Marketing, to help them thrive in the field.

 Job Security